DocDBrown/Loveable/Readme.md

 }
 ```

-## This is what she think about loveable.dev
+## This is what she thinks about loveable.dev

 <img src="miles_dyson.gif" alt="Somewhere on outskirts of Townsville" style="width: 90%;"/>